lalithlochanr/pes_pd/README.md

 <details>
   <summary> Introduction to Maze Routing & Design Rule Check</summary>
-- Maze Routing
+- Maze Routing:
   Maze routing is a process used in electronic design automation to find optimal paths for interconnections on a printed circuit board or integrated circuit.
 It navigates through a grid of obstacles, such as existing wiring or components, to establish efficient and interference-free routes for signals, ensuring reliable connectivity and meeting design constraints.
 Maze routing algorithms aim to minimize wirelength, delay, and congestion while complying with the specified design rules.

 ![Screenshot from 2023-09-21 05-29-53](https://github.com/lalithlochanr/pes_pd/assets/108328466/75caffb3-90b2-4bd8-b67f-ce565168e951)
 ![Screenshot from 2023-09-21 05-30-20](https://github.com/lalithlochanr/pes_pd/assets/108328466/b9f8ccaa-d9dc-48c0-9885-fd98cc530a95)
 ![Screenshot from 2023-09-21 05-30-38](https://github.com/lalithlochanr/pes_pd/assets/108328466/ac2ba1e8-8fcb-45bb-a13a-b747eee5bf76)

-- DRC check
+- DRC check:
   Design Rule Checking (DRC) is a critical step in semiconductor chip design to ensure that the layout adheres to the specified design rules and constraints.
 1. Spacing Rules: Ensure minimum and maximum spacing between adjacent features to prevent short circuits and defects.